volopasse/Ramblings-of-a-hackintosher/Hardware.md

 - **Brand:** ASUS, ASRock, Gigabyte

-  For MSI: There is some problem with MSI & OsxAptioFixDrv, better to stay away from it.
+  MSI: There is some problem with MSI & OsxAptioFixDrv, better to stay away from it.

 - **Chipset:** Intel 300/200/100/5/6/7/8/9-series